DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 ***Chat Screen Tab***
 - Persistent Text - Whether or not messages that are typed but not sent are kept in the chat box.
-- Chat Color - Changes the color of the chat box and buttons nearby using HEX+Alpha values.
+- Chat Color - Changes the color of the chat box and buttons nearby. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
 - Extended Text Limit - Whether or not messages that are over the 256 limit are broken into multiple chat messages.

 ***Hotkeys Tab***